 Our waitlist is not a way to get emergency help.
 Even if our lottery selects your application for the waitlist, it may take up to two years before you will get housing.

-If you are homeless now in Pierce County, call 2-1-1 for referrals to Coordinated Entry and other community resources.
+If you are homeless now in Pierce County, call 2-1-1 or visit wa211.org to connect with United Way of Pierce County, who can refer you to other community resources.

 What is Coordinated Entry?